 08222 Emma Pallant Qa 700x394

-Q&A With IRONMAN 70.3 Star Emma Pallant
+Q&A With Triathlon Star Emma Pallant

 BY Susan Legacki

 Great Britain’s Emma Pallant entered the multisport world after a serious knee injury permanently sidelined her middle-distance running career.
 Since 2012, the speedy runner has garnered a shelf-full of reassurances that she made the right switch, including two World Duathlon titles in 2015 and 2016, a World Aquathlon title in 2017, and three long-distance triathlon titles so far this year.
-We sat down with the BMC-Etixx Pro Triathlon Team member to learn about her journey from track to triathlon, her coaching career, and why the 70.3 distance suits her so well.
+We sat down with the BMC-Etixx Pro Triathlon Team member to learn about her journey from track to triathlon, her coaching career, and why the full-distance triathlon suits her so well.

 You started as a track athlete.
 What made you make the switch to triathlon?